smorad/um_cisc_7404/06_value.typ

 // TODO: Should change from s_0 to s_i here as its required for homework
 // To train over the whole episode, not just the initial timestep -- make it clear
+// TODO: derivation error marked in value function, search for "where does P(s_1 | s_0; theta) go?"
+// TODO MAYBE: Get rid of s_0, a_0 -- eventually transition to s_t, a_t?
+// Required for PG later on?

 // Problems with MPC, cannot do infinite